It’s hard to over-hype the power of website popups. Web popups can be one of the most powerful tools in a marketer’s arsenal.

 How?
 Create a compelling offer, but make it time-specific – to instigate your visitors to take action quickly.

-What most marketers do is they keep the focus on the offer, design and the copy.
+What most marketers do is keep the focus on the offer, design, and copy.
 But they ignore this one important factor “Urgency”.
-While a good offer and a great design is a must, you can go the extra mile toward a conversion by adding Urgency.
+While a good offer and a great design are a must, you can go the extra mile toward a conversion by adding Urgency.
 This will help your web popups to translate into clicking.

 Wrapping up